Flying Squadron (United States Navy): Blockade of Santiago de Cuba

 The blockade was to drag on for 37 days.
-But Sampson was more aggressive than Schley, and immediately set a plan in motion to block the harbor's entrance channel using collier USS Merrimac as a blockship.
+But Sampson was more aggressive than Schley, and immediately set a plan in motion to block the harbor's entrance channel using the collier USS Merrimac as a blockship.
 Attempted on 3 June 1898, the plan went awry when Merrimac sank in a location that did not block passage through the harbor entrance.
 On 6 June 1898, the blockading squadrons conducted a major bombardment of the coastal forts and Spanish ships in the harbor.

 Disbandment

 During the blockade of Santiago de Cuba, a new Spanish threat arose in mid-June 1898, when the Spanish Navy's 2nd Squadron, under Rear Admiral Manuel de Camara, left Spain for the Philippines to attack the U.S. Navy Asiatic Squadron under Commodore George Dewey there.
 To force Spain to recall Camara to Spanish waters, the Department of the Navy developed a plan for a United States Navy squadron to raid the Spanish coast.
 The plan to raid the Spanish coast lead to a reorganization of the U.S. fleet in which the Flying Squadron was abolished on 18 June 1898.
 Schley was reassigned as commander of a new Second North Atlantic Squadron.

-The dissolution of the Flying Squadron made little practical difference in the waters off Santiago de Cuba, where the blockade would continue until 3 July 1898 with the ships of the former Flying Squadron on duty and Schley present as second-in-command of the blockade under Sampson.
+The dissolution of the Flying Squadron made little practical difference in the waters off Santiago de Cuba, where the blockade continued until 3 July 1898 with the ships of the former Flying Squadron on duty and Schley present as second-in-command of the blockade under Sampson.
 And, in the end, no raid on the Spanish coast ever took place; Camara was recalled to Spain without reaching the Philippines after the disastrous defeat of Cervera's squadron in the Battle of Santiago de Cuba fifteen days after the Flying Squadron was dissolved.